gnawvvis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script "2-hellofile" displays the content of the "/etc/passwd" file.

 The script "3-twofiles" displays the contents of "/etc/passwd" and "/etc/hosts" files.

+The script "4-lastlines" displays the last ten lines of the file "/etc/passwd".